dlwicksell/nodem/README.md

 installed this with npm.

 **NOTE:** If you have installed Nodem using npm, it will attempt to build mumps.node during installation.
-If there is a file in the nodem/ directory called builderror.log, and if that file contains no build errors for mumps.node, it built without issue.
+If there is a file in the nodem directory called builderror.log, and if that file contains no build errors for mumps.node, it built without issue.
 It also attempts to pre-compile the v4wNode.m integration routine, and there might be warnings from that, which won't affect